DevLoversTeam/golang-interview-questions/README.en.md

 #### Go

-`sync.Map` is a specialized competitive map from the `sync` package, optimized primarily for read-heavy workloads and scenarios where keys are read frequently and rarely changed.
+`sync.Map` is a specialized concurrent map from the `sync` package, optimized primarily for read-heavy workloads and scenarios where keys are read frequently and rarely changed.